DIMACS

 Week 5 (6.24-6.30)

 On Tuesday, I finally successfully presented Naor and Yung's construction of digital signatures from one-way permutations.
 However, I still was not able to produce a construction of the memoryless version, which they only briefly mentioned to be possible but offeredn painfully little elaboration.
-As of writing this (Thursday), I met with Periklis one more time since then, and I think I have figured it out, however the proof of security is still unclear and I have to work on it to really feel like my knowledge is complete.
+As of writing this (Thursday), I met with my advisor one more time since then, and I think I have figured it out, however the proof of security is still unclear and I have to work on it to really feel like my knowledge is complete.
 This update is brief, but it has taken me numerous peripheral papers and outside resources to understand what is going on in this paper, which is clearly meant to be understood by people in the field of cryptography at the time.

-Readings (under construction)
+Readings

 Acknowledgements

-I would like to thank Prof. Periklis Papakonstantinou for giving me this interesting project and guiding me throughout this summer.
 This research was conducted while I was a participant in the 2024 DIMACS REU program at Rutgers University, supported by NSF grants CCF-1836666 and CNS-2150186.